2020 is a Tough Year for Manhattan Real Estate The…

 The fact monied buyers are returning to hunt for homes was shown in July with strong search volume for houses for sale on Google.
 People search for things they’re interested in.
 Housing is a good investment and the jobs outlook is much better.

 With work changes, unemployment and the race riots again, more buyers/investors will be checking out the best cities to buy real estate and move to.
 Why wouldn’t we think the housing market has changed along with everything else?

-- Newly pending sales are up 40.8% from a month ago and 4.2% week over week
+- Newly pending sales were up 40.8% from the previous month ago and 4.2% week over week

 - Total for-sale listings are down 23.3% year over year in what continues to be an extremely tight market.

 - New for-sale listings remain down 17.8% year over year, but more recent numbers show more sellers are putting their homes up for sale.
 They’re up 37.8% from last month and 7.2% from a week ago.

 Of course, Zillow did previously forecast a drop in the real estate markets from April to October, but there’s something flawed in that prediction.
 Zillow was calling for lower home prices in the summer, but the jobs, economic, interest rates, stimulus, demand to work, and the success of the stock market, just doesn’t support it.